History of KFC: Sale by Sanders and rapid growth

 KFC popularized chicken in the fast food industry, diversifying the market by challenging the established dominance of the hamburger.
 In 1960, the company had around 200 franchised restaurants; by 1963, this had grown to over 600, making it the largest fast food operation in the United States.
-In 1963, Sanders met John Y. Brown, Jr, a young Kentucky encyclopaedia salesman, who explained that he was keen to join the company.
+In 1963, Sanders met John Y. Brown, Jr, a young Kentucky encyclopedia salesman, who explained that he was keen to join the company.
 Sanders instead proposed the sale of the company, as he lacked an obvious or willing heir among his relatives.

 Lacking sufficient funds himself, Brown convinced the Tennessee financier Jack C. Massey to provide 60 percent of the acquisition capital, and provided a major contribution himself, with smaller contributions from franchise holder Pete Harman and company officials Lee Cummings and Harlan Adams.
 Sanders began to have doubts about selling the company, as some members of his family were against it.
 Massey, knowing that Sanders believed in astrology, chose a day when Sanders's horoscope would be unusually positive to make a written offer.
 After checking his horoscope, Sanders accepted.
 The group acquired the company in 1964 for US$2 million (around US$15 million in 2013).
 The contract included a lifetime salary for Sanders and the agreement that he would be the company's quality controller and trademark.